Kuchibeta Shokudō

 (くちべた食堂, Kuchibeta Shokudō) is a Japanese manga series written and illustrated by Bonkara.
 It began serialization on the author's Twitter account in February 2019, with its volumes released in print by Enterbrain.

+Plot

+The series is centered around a clerk and their customer.
+Kuchinashi is a clerk at the restaurant Kuchinashi, and Yanagi is her customer.
+The two have a strong desire to communicate with each other due to their shared admiration for each other.